-A very tense week for those of us outside the wire has finally passed which means it is time for some good news.
-We have been on a restricted movement routine (for the first time in five years) which provided the opportunity to digest a report from The Afghanistan Study Group entitled A New Way Forward.
-This report was great news for me because if think tanks are paying bongo bucks to people who write so poorly and know so little then maybe I can get a regular job and stop spending 11 of every 12 months out of country.
-Think tanks are normally the refuge of ruling class elites and I understand it is like tenure with high pay, no real responsibilities, limited requirements to show up at a designated place of work and lifetime employment.
-After reading this report I figure it is time to polish up the ole resume and start looking for a high speed positon paying enough to keep the kids in college.
+We were under UN restricted movement routine last week (for the first time in five years) which provided the opportunity to digest a report from The Afghanistan Study Group entitled A New Way Forward.
+This report was great news for me because if think tanks are paying big bucks to people who write so poorly and know so little then maybe I can get a job in America and stop spending 11 of every 12 months out of the country.
 Any think tankers out there who have an opening drop me a line – I’ll be your huckleberry.

 The U.S. war in Afghanistan is now the longest in our history, and is costing the U.S. taxpayers nearly $100 billion per year, roughly seven times more than Afghanistan’s annual gross national product (GNP) of $14 billion.

 100 Billion US dollars per year.
-That amount of expenditure will not be sustainable for much longer so in the spirit of offering solutions instead of highlighting problems I am going to try and articulate a real New Way Forward.
+That level of expenditure will not be sustainable for much longer so in the spirit of offering solutions instead of highlighting problems I am going to try and articulate a real New Way Forward.
 The first step to limiting the amount of money being spent while reducing the number of troops deployed in theater is to eliminate the Provincial Reconstruction Team (PRT) program.
 PRT’s are based on FOB’s, staffed by hundreds of personnel and completely focused internally.
 The commander of a PRT who is often an officer from the Navy or Air Force will get one fitness report (FitRep) in his/her career where they are commanding troops in combat.
-Problems which would prevent the commanders from getting a superior fitness report, which is the only way they will be promoted and retained in the service, are all things which happen inside the wire.
+The problems that would prevent these commanders from getting a superior fitness report (which is the only way they will be promoted and retained in the service) are all things that happen inside the wire.
 Sloppy admin, poor vehicle maintenance, problems with CMS (classified material storage and handling) lost gear or (heaven forbid) lost weapons, excessive boy/girl drama, failure to conduct required annual training like suicide prevention, sexual harassment, AIDS awareness (to name just a few) and problems getting mid to senior level NCO’s to professional schools….all these things and many more will ruin a FitRep.
-What will not ruin a fitrep is failing to accomplish anything of significance outside the wire which is the primary mission of the PRT’s.
-The reason that is irrelevant is because there is no way to really measure what is happening outside the wire with any precision because to know what is happening outside the wire one has to be outside the wire and riding around in hermetically sealed MRAP’s doesn’t count.
+What will not ruin a Fitrep is failing to accomplish anything of significance outside the wire which is the primary mission of the PRT’s.
+The reason that is irrelevant is because there is no way to measure what is happening outside the wire with any precision because to know what is happening outside the wire one has to be outside the wire and riding around in hermetically sealed MRAP’s doesn’t count.

 This story published last month in the Danger Room blog is a great example.
 Nine years into the conflict and a group of soldiers are just now bringing their tech skills to bear in order to gain cooperation from villagers located just outside the wire from Bagram.
 Captain Balan (pictured above) is a 55 year old reservist who is trying something new because past experience taught him the regular “Key Leader Engagement” techniques yield nothing.
-So he is using his civilian techie skills to engage the villagers in another way.
+He is using his civilian techie skills to engage the villagers in another way.
 Read the article and note how after visiting the village he is all psyched up to go back and tune up their computer lab.
 This is what I mean by letting our troops loose to stay outside the wire and develop the situation using their initiative, drive and skill sets.
-But again there is a huge problem in the picture above which is why do you have to go to this village with the body armor, rifles, security team etc… when it is right outside the wire from the biggest base in Afghanistan?
+But again there is a huge problem illustrated in the picture above and that is the body armor, rifles, security team etc… when it is right outside the wire from the biggest base in Afghanistan.
 Compare and contrast what you read in the article with this:

 In August of 2010 American soldiers are taking baby steps within a stones throw of the Bagram Airfield but two years ago a bunch of grad student volunteers created a wi fi network which now envelops Jalalabad.
 What do you think soldiers like Captain Balan could do if they too had the freedom of movement that we have?
 I am willing to bet you would see massive amounts of projects like the one he is attempting all over the country which, in turn, would bring cooperation from the local people while letting the modernity genie out of the bottle.